romaan/simply/README.md

 - 008 Write a program to find if two strings are anagrams or not?
 - 009 Write a program to replace space with %20 in efficient way.
 - 010 Write a program to reverse characters of a words in a string
+- 011 Write a program to reduce string with repeated characters (Ex: aab -> ab, abbbac -> c)

 # Stack and Queue (SQ)